-What We Learned About Ourselves in the First Year of the Pandemic
+What We Learned About Ourselves In the First Year of the Pandemic

 And in that contained sphere of us, there were the people we quarantined with: The beloveds and the roommates and the kids.
 On the one hand, the days blurred into endless identical cycles.
 But in ten years, you’ll see that roommate, and no matter how rocky things got, there will be a bond between you like going to college together or boot camp.

-We also had so much time to study the faces of the ones we love, to learn their ways and wants, to see what causes the shadows to appear behind their eyes.
+We also had so much time to study the faces of the ones we love, learn their ways and wants.
+To see what causes the shadows to appear behind their eyes.
 We all learned how to maneuver around each other’s moods and patterns like we were all on a ship bumping down the narrow hallways of our confinement.

-That knowledge of how to be together for this long is precious.
-It’s as if we’ve all undergone a new version of that experiment the New York Times wrote about where they asked people who’d just met to stare into each other’s eyes for a certain amount of time and ask each other 36 questions.
-They fell in love–or at least like.

-All this mashing together has been uncomfortable and sometimes painful, especially after the first few months.
-Yet, we found that familiarity can sometimes breed more love.
-And that goes for familiarity with ourselves too.
-Learning to be alone with yourself, knocking into your own faults at every turn, is one of those achievements that serve you well long after forced solitude ends.
-It’s the ultimate skill.
-And if you’re lucky, there’s a dog around.
-Now I know why poet Mary Oliver was always writing about her canines.
-They are the glue holding civilization together.
-At the very least, they force us to put pants on and leave the house regularly.

 But then again, I feel as if I have to remember how to be an adult again every March. 💌